mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

         self.traverse(node.right)
 ```

-Changing the traversal between pre-order, in-order, and post-order is simply a matter of rearranging lines 16-18.
+For the recursive method, changing the traversal method between pre-order, in-order, and post-order is simply a matter of rearranging lines 17-19.
 The `self.answer.append(node.val)` comes first in pre-order, second in in-order, and third in post-order.
 The rest of the code remains unchanged.
 Simple!

+Meanwhile for the iterative method, we follow the same logic but also set `stack` to `[(root, True)]` for pre-order traversal, indicating that we want the root to be appended to the answer immediately.

 ## Graphs
 ### Theory